Collector (2011 film): Production

 The film ran into financial troubles when its shooting was a mid way.
 Collector is the seventh directorial venture of Anil C. Menon.
-The production Controller of the Collector is Shibu G Suseelan.

 Reception

 Critical response

 Veeyen of Nowrunning.com gave a negative review and said, "Collector fits into the socio-political thriller genre in Malayalam films to the 'T'.
 The film tries to speak a lot, but the fact is that not many are in a mood to listen.
 For, we have seen it all" and gave 1.5 stars of 5.

 Indiaglitz gave a favorable review and said, "The highlights of the movie are the brilliant production values starting from its awesome title graphics to excellent cinematography by Manoj Paramahamsa.
 Some of the dialogues in the former half and climax are indeed interesting, though that is not the case with the entire movie."

 Sify said, "Collector is loud, formulaic and tailor made for those who are addicted to the age old good versus evil sagas.
 For those who get thrilled when the hero renders lines of dialogues to virtually everyone around and takes on a dozen hunks with sheer grit, this may be a fine film.
 For the rest of the world, this may not be such an exciting experience.
 The choice is yours!".
 Rediff wrote, "To sum up, Collector is just another Suresh Gopi film that will be appreciated by his fans, but has nothing new to offer".